nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ```

 Nuts DID Documents are wrapped in a JWS (JSON Web Signature) to ensure cryptographic authenticity and integrity through
 ([RFC004](rfc004-distributed-document-format.md)).
-Please refer to that RFC for how specifically create the JWS.
+Please refer to that RFC on how to create the JWS.

 ### 3.1 Namespace Specific Identifier (NSI)

 Identifiers are derived from public keys that are valid at the moment of creating the DID document.
 It MUST be the public key that corresponds to the private key that was used to sign the JWS.
-The public key MUST also be present in the `verificationMethods`.
+The public key MUST also be present in the `verificationMethods` and referenced by the `authentication` field.
 When multiple keys are present, one MUST verify in this matter.

 ### 3.2 Method operations